MrGrootx/cyberdude-pvt/README.md

 Welcome to the official repository for study material and challenges provided by CyberDude Networks.
 This platform serves as a hub for participants engaging in skill development through our challenges.
 Internship

 Explore the exciting opportunity offered by CyberDude Networks Pvt.
 Ltd. as part of our 6-Month Free Internship program.
 This initiative is designed to enhance participants' skills in the dynamic field of cybersecurity.
 Our mentor, Mr. Anbuselvan Rocky, provides valuable guidance throughout the internship.
-For further details, contact [CyberDude Networks here](https://www.instagram.com/anbuselvanrocky/).
+For further details, contact [CyberDude Networks](https://www.instagram.com/anbuselvanrocky/) here...